ttm-advisors/school-network-diagnostic-guide/FAQ.md

 Together - the city's ring and its 7 nodes, as well as the individual circuits used to nodes on the ring to school buildings, are sometimes collectively referred to as the DOE's "Wide Area Network" ("WAN"), especially to distinguish these two components from the both the public internet and well as schools internal networks (Local Area Networks - "LANS", which are discussed in questions further down).

-### Why are wired connections - the circuits - used to connect schools?
+### Why are wired connections used to connect schools?
 Given the concentration of buildings and obstructions in New York City coupled with bandwidth requirements, wireless technologies are not yet practical at the price appropriate for connecting schools to the DOE within the city, despite the recent evolution in high bandwidth wireless technologies.
 An exciting development worth watching too is mesh networking, which uses low power, short distance wireless connectivity that is less dependent on a central connection point.
 For the foreseeable future though last mile wired connections will be the norm.

-### How much does last-mile bandwidth does the school building need?
+### How much last-mile bandwidth does the school building need?
 If you have only enough [water](networking-analogies.md) to run your sink but not your sink and your toilet, you don’t have enough water coming into the house.
 The same holds true for bandwidth to the internet - just as there needs to be enough water pressure for each toilet and shower, there needs to be enough internet - enough bandwidth - to serve everyone who wants to use it in a school building.

 How much bandwidth is needed in a school?
 A common refrain is that all schools need "high speed internet" or "broadband".
 [Until 2015 the FCC definition on "high speed" was 4Mbps](https://www.nbcnews.com/tech/internet/faster-internet-fcc-sets-new-definition-broadband-speeds-n296276) when the [FCC definition was upgraded to 25Mbps](https://www.fcc.gov/reports-research/guides/broadband-speed-guide).